richpeck/exception_handler/README.md

   <img src="readme/500.png" title="500 Errors" width="430" />
 </p>

-For over 3 years, `ExceptionHandler` has provided production-level Rails exception handling for `4xx` and `5xx` errors:
+For over 3 years, `ExceptionHandler` has provided production-level `Rails` exception handling for `4xx` and `5xx` errors:

 [[ stuff ]]

-The magic lies in the fact that browsers can only read `4xx` & `5xx` error responses.
-Any exceptions raised by Rails have to be interpolated into one of these response codes.
-Thus, `ExceptionHandler` simply has to manage how these errors are passed to the browser.
+Since browsers only read `4xx` & `5xx` error codes, any exceptions raised by Rails have to be interpolated.
+Thus, `ExceptionHandler` simply has to manage how the `4xx` / `5xx` errors are passed to the browser.

-Unlike other gems, `ExceptionHandler` uses a custom `controller` to build an `@exception` object.
+Unlike other gems, **`ExceptionHandler` uses a custom [`controller`](app/controllers/exception_handler/exceptions_controller.rb) to build an [`@exception`](app/models/exception_handler/exception.rb) object**.
 This allows us to save the exception, email it or do anything else we may need.
 The gem has already been a massive success and we continue to actively maintain it.

-Now, at version `0.7.5`, we invite you to try it for yourself...
+Now, at version [`0.7.5`](https://github.com/richpeck/exception_handler/releases/tag/0.7.5), we invite you to try for yourself...

 ----